gitopia/gitopia-mirror-action/README.md

-# gitopia-mirror-action
+# Gitopia Mirror Action

 Github action to mirror your Github repos to Gitopia

-Use it as the following mirror.yml
+Use it as the following gitopia-mirror.yml

 ```
 name: Mirror to Gitopia